analogdevicesinc/msdk/Examples/MAX32690/EEPROM_Emulator/README.md

 This example utilizes the MAX32690 to emulate a 64KiB EEPROM chip with an I2C interface.

-This "EEEPROM" can only perform read and write operations.
+This "EEPROM" can only perform read and write operations.

 To write data to the EEPROM emulator execute the following steps:
 ```